Jusepe de Ribera, Etching of an Eye (1622).

 These two images look almost identical, but they are not.

 When drawing or painting in Sight-Size (where your artwork is visually in a one-to-one comparison with your subject) you have a perfect opportunity to use your brain’s short term visual memory to find errors.
-This opportunity is called flicking and the complete story is here.
+This opportunity is called flicking and the complete story is in the article, The Blink Comparator.

 The basic process is as follows: